RutujaWanjari/ML_study/Udemy/AWS_Certified_Machine_Learning_Specialty_2021/DAILY_DOSE.md

 1. used for inference
 2. setup a scaling policy to define target metrics, min/max capacity, cooldown periods
 3. dynamically adjusts number of production variants
-4. works in cloudwatch to monitor performance of inference mnodes and scale them as needed
+4. works in cloudwatch to monitor performance of inference nodes and scale them as needed
 5. Load testing is needed before you confirm the scaling policy

 #### Availability Zones